 Control blocks are placed in journeys to control the flow i.e. to add required time delays or connect the current stage to any other stage in the same Flow.

 The system waits for the configured time before taking the succeeding action.

-Note: System does not evaluate any condition during this time nor take any action.
-It is generally used to delay the communication by days or hours once user becomes eligible to receive any communication.
-Using it before event condition evaluation might be logically incorrect as system will not evaluate the user events during that time.
+Note: The system does not evaluate any condition during this time nor take any action.
+It is generally used to delay the communication by days or hours once the user becomes eligible to receive any communication.
+Using it before event condition evaluation might be logically incorrect as the system will not evaluate the user events during that time.